 Obviously, here at InVigor Medical, we are a telemedicine clinic.
 But, what are your thoughts on telemedicine?

 [00:35:21] Emily Gold Mears: I think it’s great, and I think that that was one of the, there were several good things that came out of the pandemic.
 I mean, it’s important to be able to segue because even though the pandemic is largely passed, there are people in rural areas and so telemedicine is wonderful for them.

 But they used the term boost your immune system.
-I don’t think you don’t wanna boost it because you might make it overactive.
+I don’t think, you don’t wanna boost it because you might make it overactive.
 And what we’ve learned through Covid was that’s when cytokine storms happened and that killed some people.
 You do not want an overactive immune system because that’s a component of autoimmune disease, an overactive immune system.

-Innate immune system is killer.
-Cells are released and they attack the invader, whatever the invader may be, and the adaptive kicks in.
-If the innate immune system cannot complete its job, it relies on memory or B cells, antibodies, and tho that’s the basic difference.
-Um, but once again, you want that to be operating at peak ef.
+[00:37:09] Emily Gold Mears: We do have a two-part immune system, the innate and the adaptive.
+And what happens with the innate immune system is killer cells are released and they attack the invader, whatever the invader may be, and the adaptive kicks in if the innate immune system cannot complete its job.
+It relies on memory or B cells, antibodies, and that’s the basic difference.
+But, once again, you want that to be operating at peak efficiency.

-What happened?
 You know, our bodies are so remarkable.
 Our biology is really designed to heal, and when things go way off track, I think the best thing is to figure out what happened, why did it go off track, rather than just covering it up, but try and fixing it at the initial level.